sofiederycke/ILVO-MGL_eDNA_sample_collection_Niskin/ILVO-MGL_eDNA_sample_collection_Niskin.md

 | Conductivity, Temperature, Depth (CTD) sensor | Sensor used to measure temperature, conductivity and pressure.
 Additional sensors are often attached to the frame of the deployable CTD frame (oxygen, chlorophyll, pH, etc.) to collect additional data.
 Often, niskin bottles are attached to the same deployable metal frame as the CTD and ancilliary sensors so that water parameter data are collected alongside niskin water samples.
 Deployments of this suite of instruments and sensors on the same frame is often referred to as a "CTD cast". |
 | Field blank | Sampling negative control.
 Typically distilled or reverse osmosis water run through a filter like a seawater eDNA sample to control for contamination in the field sampling step.  |
 | Niskin bottle  | Plastic cylindrical bottle of varying volumes for collecting discrete water samples.
 A stopper at each end of the bottle can be "cocked" open with an electronic or weight triggered release mechanism causing the stoppers to snap shut.
 This is remotely triggered so the bottle closes at a prescribed depth.
 Often, multiple bottles are arranged on the same frame as a CTD and other sensors in a "rosette". |
-|CTD cast| refers to the lowering and raising of a CTD instrument into the sea to make profiles of conductivity, temperature and depth.
+| CTD cast | refers to the lowering and raising of a CTD instrument into the sea to make profiles of conductivity, temperature and depth.

 ## BACKGROUND

 This document describes the protocol to collect seawater with Niskin bottles for eDNA analyses.
-At ILVO, we have been collecting eDNA water samples since 2019, and have modified our collection protocol based on practical experience onboard the research vessels and on sequencing results from various campaigns.
-This version of the protocol has been developped in the framework of the eDNAqua-Plan project which aims to make eDNA datasets FAIR.
+At ILVO, we have been collecting eDNA water samples since 2019, and have modified our collection protocol based on practical experience onboard the research vessels, based on sequencing results from various campaigns and based on review comments from the journal Environmental DNA.
+This version of the protocol has been developped in the framework of the eDNAqua-Plan project which aims to design a digital landscape that makes eDNA datasets FAIR.

 ### Summary

-This protocol is intended to perform eDNA analyses to assess marine biodiversity patterns in the Belgian part of the North sea; the geographical area is a shallow marine system, with water depths ranging between 7 and 30 m.
+This protocol is intended to collect eDNA onboard research vessels to assess marine biodiversity patterns in the Belgian part of the North sea using eDNA; the geographical area is a shallow marine system, with water depths ranging between 7 and 30 m.
 There is no halocline and water is well mixed in this area.
 Previous research has shown that biodiversity patterns assessed with surface (1 m below surface) or bottom (1-3m above seafloor) samples are similar (Dukan et al. 2024).
 Consequently, seawater sample collection is done at one depth, between 1 and 3 m above the seafloor, to increase detection of epibenthic species.

 ### Method Description and Rationale

 This protocol uses Niskin bottles mounted on a CTD rosette onboard a research vessel to collect seawater.
 In each sample location, five Niskin bottles are filled with seawater collected at a depth of 1 to 3 m above the seafloor.
 From each Niskin bottle, a subsample of 2L is collected.
 The number of Niskin bottles in a location has been determined based on collecting 10 Niskin bottles in five stations located in known fish communities (coastal, transition and offshore).
 12S metabarcoding results showed an increased number of fishes detected with increasing number of replicates.
 A trade-off between sampling effort and maximal detection of the common fishes led to the collection of 5 bottles to adequately describe fish biodiversity patterns.
 If rare species are also of interest, then more Niskin bottles should be collected.
 Increasing the number to 10 bottles leads on average to the detection of four extra species.
 Depending on the research vessel, further processing is done in a separate lab onboard (RV Belgica) or in the lab at ILVO (Simon Stevin).
-This processing involves filtering of the water using sterivex 0.45µm capsule filters, which are then used for eDNA extraction and metabarcoding.
+This processing involves filtering of the water using sterivex 0.45µm capsule filters, which are then used for eDNA extraction and metabarcoding or dPCR.

 ### Spatial Coverage and Environment(s) of Relevance